Targeted Immunisation Thresholds for the Contact Process on Power-Law Trees: Power-law exponent Power-law exponent t > 3

 with high probability in $\lambda$.
 Then each of these vertices is independently big with probability $\Theta(\T^{-(\tau-2)})$.
 Now, we have

 using $\E[D]\to\mu$ and $c\log\mu>2\tau-6$, and so with high probability in $\lambda$ the number of big vertices at distance exactly $R$ is of the same order.

 Now we consider the infection.
-By \cite[Lemma 3.1(i)]{mountford2013metastable} we have probability $\frac{1}{e}(1-o(1))$ to infect a proportion larger than $\nicefrac{\lambda}{16e}$ of the neighbours of the root, and from this point we can use \cite[Lemma 3.2]{mountford2013metastable} to infect the close big vertices, provided the truncation threshold was large enough.
-We state here a variation of this lemma directly applicable to our settings: \begin{lemma}[ \cite{mountford2013metastable} Lemma 3.2 ] For large $\rho$ and small $\lambda$, for any big vertex $x$ and near vertex $y$, in the sense
+By \cite[Lemma 3.1(i)]{mountford2013metastable} we have probability $\nicefrac{1}{e}-o(1)$ to infect a proportion larger than ${\lambda}/{16e}$ of the neighbours of the root, and from this point we can use the following lemma to infect all nearby vertices, provided the truncation threshold was large enough.
+We state here a variation of this lemma directly applicable to our settings: \begin{lemma}[ {\cite[Lemma 3.2]{mountford2013metastable}} ] For large $\rho$ and small $\lambda$, for any big vertex $x$ and near vertex $y$, in the sense

 we have